Long Form East Asian Drama

 The long form tv dramas of east Asia have no real equivalent in the west.

 A coherent story, with beginning middle and end like western movies; however lasting from 15 hours to over 30 hours.
 In episodes of course, all done within one year.
 A modern, creative use of tv technology and it is interesting how the various technical aesthetic problems of this extended format are dealt with.
-The views of foreign cultures are also interesting.
-I just have watched romantic comedies, so to speak, maybe better labeled comedy of manners, taking Jane Austen’s novels (Novel in the sense defined in Northrop Frye’s Anatomy of Criticism) as my literary benchmark.
+I mainly watch romantic comedy/slice of life/historical drama, maybe better labeled comedy of manners, taking Henry James and Jane Austen novels (Novel in the sense defined in Northrop Frye’s Anatomy of Criticism) as my literary benchmark.
 I will be interested how this particular form of performance art develops, it’s still very new.

 In Korea, protagonists tend to be in early 30s, in China early 20s.
 I’ve come to prefer the 16 session, 1 hour format favored in Korea: more aesthetic coherence there.
-Also, South Korea being smaller, the dramas can be more culturally comprehensive and not as urban focused as the Chinese dramas.
+Also, South Korea being smaller, the dramas can be more culturally comprehensive and not as urban focused as the Chinese dramas (However, see the Chinese series ‘Meet Yourself’ and Chinese historical dramas).
 On the other hand, the Chinese dramas have broader cultural interest even with the explicit governmental oversight.
 In both cases, I’m very interested in the virtue ethics influence going back to ancient Confucian culture (see, for example “Virtue Ethics and Consequentialism in Early Chinese Philosophy by Byran W. Van Norden).

 Korea